rnbguy/oopsla21artifact/jepsen/README.md

 ## Reproduce results from paper

-The one shot command is enough.
+The one-shot command is enough.
 But one can also reproduce the results one benchmark at a time.
 Note.
-More iterations for each set of parameters is preferable to produce more correct trend.
-Suggested minimum number of iterations is 100.
+More number of iterations for each set of parameters is preferable to produce a more correct trend.
+The suggested minimum number of iterations is 100.

 # Futher usage

 This code was to compare Jepsen's performance on TPCC with MonkeyDB.
 We borrowed the java code presented in `tpcc/oltp_src` from authors of [Rahmani et al. 2019] and extended it to make it work for a MariaDB cluster.
-The MariaDB cluster deployment and setup code is presented in `src/tpcc/core.clj`.
+The MariaDB cluster deployment and setup code are presented in `src/tpcc/core.clj`.
 Our script uses Jepsen's [docker setup](https://github.com/jepsen-io/jepsen/tree/main/docker) to deploy clusters.